LittleWalter/up/DEVLOG.md

 - [ ] Write a fish-compatible version.
   * I'm not using [fish](https://fishshell.com/) as my primary shell.
 - [ ] Write a binary version of `up.bash` in a language like Go or Rust for universal shell compatibility.
-(Better idea?)
+(Better idea than this script?)
   * Only completion scripts for target shells would need to be created.
 - [ ] History session management.
+- [ ] Bookmarking paths.

 ## 🍿Credits